 Valdez Streaty said the incentives offered to buyers and automakers by the IRA and similar policies are critical to making EV sales.
 Additionally, the made-in-America requirements written into the IRA are already pushing international automakers such as Kia Corp. and Hyundai Motor Group to build production facilities in the United States.

-Valdez Streaty and Lindland both said pulling back public investment in charging stations would undoubtedly harm the viability of EVs going forward.
+Valdez Streaty and Lindland both said pulling back public investment in charging stations would undoubtedly reduce the viability of EVs going forward.

-All of the analysts said the biggest obstacle to adoption is the lack of public confidence in the U.S. charging network.
-While the number of stations is growing, according to the U.S. Department of Energy, most chargers are clustered in urban areas.
-There are relatively few public EV chargers compared with the ubiquitous gas station.
+All the analysts said that the biggest obstacle to adoption is the lack of public confidence in the U.S. charging network.
+Although the number of stations is growing, according to the U.S. Department of Energy, most chargers are clustered in urban areas.
+There are relatively few public EV chargers compared with gas stations, which are ubiquitous.

 image-5717588